petaverse-cloud/pv-docs-site/docs/petority/4_devices/4_restore-factory.md

 Follow the steps to factory reset your PHAST 1:

-**Step 1:** Open the Wagguracy App
+**Step 1:** Open the WAGGURACY App

-Launch the Wagguracy app on your smartphone.
+Launch the WAGGURACY app on your smartphone.
 Log in to your account.

 **Step 2:** Access Device Settings